 Start off the New Year with a splash!

-Seattle Parks and Recreation and the Meadowbrook Community Center Advisory Council are co-sponsoring the 13th annual Polar Bear Plunge at noon on Thursday, Jan.
-1, 2015 at Matthews Beach, 9300 51st Ave.
+Seattle Parks and Recreation and the Meadowbrook Community Center Advisory Council are co-sponsoring the 15th annual Polar Bear Plunge at noon on Sunday, Jan.
+1, 2017 at Matthews Beach, 9300 51st Ave.
 NE.
+The Polar Bear Plunge is a FREE event.
 Registration begins at 10 a.m., and the plunge starts at noon sharp.

 As in previous years, younger polar bears and anyone else who needs a little more room can take part in the Polar Cub Club part of the event immediately preceding the main plunge.
 For the truly hearty, double-dipping is allowed.